dasarpai/old.dasarpai.github.io/_draft/WIA/2023-06-29-5030-#Is-Old-Really-Gold.md

 # Is old really Gold?

-An important function of the human brain is called Memory.
+An important function of the human brain is memory.
-Humans should use this for lesson learning.
-But unfortunately it is used to create nostalgic moments in the present life.
-People love it.
+Humans should use this for learning lessons.
+Unfortunately, it's often used to create nostalgic moments in present life.
+Life only happens in present, it is neither past nor future.
+People love dwelling in the past, being nostalgic.
 Why?
-Because they don't want to face the present and fearful about the future so the only place to draw pleasure is to live in the past.
+Because they avoid facing the present and fear the future.
+So, finding pleasure is only possible by living in the past.

-As per my experience this is disease of the human mind.
-Music, recording, movies, albums etc inflame this disease.
-But people don't want a solution, they love exaggerating their pain/pleasure and their past.
+In my experience, this is a disease of the human mind.
+Recorded music, videos, movies, albums, etc., exacerbate this condition.
+However, people resist a solution;
+they enjoy exaggerating their pain/pleasure and their past.

-If we ask millennium child his/her nostalgia is different.
-People of every age have different degrees, different types and different severities of this disease.
+For a millennial child, their nostalgia is different.
+People of every age have varying degrees, types, and severities of this condition.

-Living on the breath, watching the present and remaining mindful is the only solution. 😀
+Living on the breath,
+watching the present and
+remaining mindful is the only solution.

+"Old" isn't truly "gold",
+It seems golden due to mental distress,
+The distress of not being able to live in the present moment.

+Hari Om Tat Sat
+Yours Truly Hari